datastax/kafka-sink/docs/troubleshooting/README.md

 DataStax Apache Kafka Connector writes error messages to the Kafka Connect Worker log.
 The default logger is `log4j`, which is configured in the connect-log4j.properties file distributed with Apache Kafka and Confluent.
 If a file is not designated, the logger writes to `stdout`.

+> [!NOTE]
-> **Note:** Tip: When the Kafka connect worker first starts, many informational messages are written to the log; most messages are related to system configuration.
+> When the Kafka Connect worker first starts, many informational messages are written to the log.
+Most messages are related to system configuration.
 These messages are harmless and contain startup and configuration information.

 ## Contents